kristineLCS/ArtSpire/README.md

 To Do:
 - Password reset (DONE)
-- Finish testing on homepage app
+- Finish testing on homepage app (Finish testing for feedback form!)
 - Add Images to post_detail.html (DONE)
 - Allow users to like and comment on other user's posts (DONE)
 - Create user post history on their profile (SEMI_DONE?)